xwmx/nb/README.md

   delete       Delete a note.
   edit         Edit a note.
-  export       Export a note to a variety of different formats. git          Alias for `git` within the current notebook. help         View help information for the program or a subcommand. history      View git history for the current notebook or a note. import       Import a file into the current notebook.
+  export       Export a note to a variety of different formats. git          Run `git` commands within the current notebook. help         View help information for the program or a subcommand. history      View git history for the current notebook or a note. import       Import a file into the current notebook.